Electrical System

 Power Quality

-Just because a campground has a 30 amp receptacle for one to plug into does not necessarily mean it will provide power your Airstream is happy with.
+Just because a campground has a 30 amp receptacle for you to plug into does not necessarily mean you will get power your Airstream is happy with.
 A lot of trailers at the campground all running their air conditioners, may affect the line voltage.
 Ideally, you would like to measure 120 vac on your voltmeter once you plug up.
 After letting your air conditioner run for half a minute or so, the voltage will probably drop a volt or two.
-As long as the voltage stays at or above 115 vac, you’re in good shape.
+As long as the voltage stays at or above 115 vac, you’re in Schaefer City.
 Be careful about running the microwave though.
 I have heard of people continuing to run the air at voltages as low as 110 vac.
 Not me.
 RV Air conditioners are too expensive to repair when damaged by low voltage.

 12 volt Circuit Breakers